TrueFit/GildedRose/README.md

    `docker-compose run gildedroseapi python manage.py migrate`

    Notes about DB and migration: For the purpose of this test we are using a SQLITE database to keep things simple.
-I have copied the `inventory.txt` file from the root of the repo into my `/api` directory to me accessing the file from the Django project easier.
-We are using Django's built in migrations system to created the database tables and then a second Django migration script to read the `inventory.txt1 file and insert the rows into the database.
+I have copied the `inventory.txt` file from the root of the repo into my `/api` directory to make accessing the file from the Django project easier.
+We are using Django's built in migrations system to create the database tables and then a second Django migration script to read the `inventory.txt` file and insert the rows into the database.

    See `/api/gildedroseapi/inventory/migrations/load_data.py` for the migration script.
 4. more...